 3. “Weekend Stock Market Salon”, a live show, recapping the world markets of the week.

 In her pre-recorded TV program, called “Book Era”, she interviewed authors and critics, and reviewed newly published bestselling books in China.
-This TV program had the substantial influence on Angelina’s views of education systems between USA and China.
+This TV program had a substantial influence on Angelina’s views of education systems between the US and China.

 In 2002, Angelina Initiated and successfully produced the 1st “Ban Drugs” public service TV program in China on “Ban Drugs Worldwide” day, June 26th.
 This TV program resulted in the Ministry of Public Security of the People’s Republic of China (MPS) making public the sentencing of prisoners convicted of drug related offences.
 She was also responsible for compliance of this TV program contents with government regulations.